Conception and artistic direction of First Stone, a 6 years programme of experimental research exploring the potentialities of the Portuguese stone.

 Between 2018 and 2019, the programme promoted three new projects: Mint Street, a permanent installation for the London Borough of Southwark; Expanded, the second exhibition presented in Venice during the 58th Venice Biennale; and A Bench For a Tower, which allowed a permanent installation at a lobby tower in New York City.

-Finally, two more projects will be presented in 2022: Fragile Mode in Paris and a retrospective exhibition taking place in Lisbon, showcasing every work from all the projects in the National Coach Museum.
+Finally, two more projects were developed in 2022: Fragile Mode Fragile and a retrospective exhibition taking place in Lisbon, showcasing every work from all the projects in the National Coach Museum.

 Additionally, 4 documentaries, 3 apps, a website and a book were published alongside these projects.